mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai.md

 To run Vizro-AI in jupyter, create a new cell and execute the code below to render the described visualization.
 You should see the chart as an output.

 ??? note "Note: API key"
-    Make sure you have followed the [environment setup guide](../user-guides/api-setup.md) and your api key is set up in a `.env` file in the same folder as your `ipynb` file.
+    Make sure you have followed the [LLM setup guide](./install.md#large-language-model) and your api key is set up in a `.env` file in the same folder as your `ipynb` file.

 !!! example "Bar chart"